prof79/fansly-downloader-ng/README.md

 ⚠️ Due to a [hashing bug](../../issues/13) duplicate videos might be downloaded if a creator re-posts a lot.
 Downloaded videos will have to be renamed in a future version when video hashing is perfected.

+### v0.9.6 2024-03-22

+Yay!
+I coded automatic retrieval of the check key from Fansly's page.
+Fallback to user input if it fails.
+Should the need arise the patterns for locating the JS file and check key are saved/loaded in the `[Logic]` section in `config.ini`.

 ### v0.9.5 2024-03-22

 Fixed headless/non-interactive input blooper during "check key" validation.